SuperDARN/DDWG/reports/Krieger_ddwg_2021.md

 Explicit, direct and clear communication will be appreciated regarding changes.
 1. A future TODO is to prioritize setting Paul Breen up with an account so that BAS can receive vks, fhe, fhw, gbr and kap data.
 1. FITACF 3.0 files no longer shared via Globus
-1.

 ###  Major updates at USASK:
 1. The temporary mirror at `superdarn-cssdp.usask.ca` was decommissioned in July/August 2020.
 1. USASK was able to work with BAS and Compute Canada to give rsync access to `cedar.computecanada.ca` for Paul Breen.
 1. The Globus example sync script was updated to work with Windows as well as Linux: [here](https://github.com/SuperDARNCanada/globus/blob/master/sync_radar_data_globus.py)
-1. 2194 missing DAT files were retrieved from optical media and placed on the Globus mirror in July 2020
+1. 2194 missing DAT files were retrieved from optical media and placed on the Globus mirror in July 2020.
 1. Failed files (files that have failed some type of consistency check, are corrupt, etc) were made available on the Globus mirror in a separate directory to the main distribution of files, as well as a master list of failed files.
 This was done in August 2020.
 1. A master list of updated files was made available on the Globus mirror in August 2020.
 1. RAWACF files that were generated from `dattorawacf` for dat files that exist in the main distribution were moved to a separate directory on the Globus mirror.
-1.
+These were generated to aid in producing map files at usask.

 ### Downtime summary:
 1. VT had a very short downtime in the last week of August 2020